Donald Trump nuances Joe Biden after a pipe line on a golf course | ExBulletin

 Donald Trump nuances Joe Biden after a pipe line on a golf course

-Donald Trump just can’t stop shooting Joe Biden… this time he overshadowed the current POTUS on the golf course, claiming there was no way in Hell # 46 to beat him.
+Donald Trump I can’t help but shoot Joe Biden… this time he masked the current POTUS on the golf course and said there was no way # 46 could pass him.

-Donald threw the jabs after he smashed a drive on a T-shirt in front of a crowd of golfers… saying, “Do you think Biden can hit a ball like that ?!”
+Donald jabbed after smashing a drive in a tea caddy in front of a crowd of golfers… “Do you think Biden can hit such a ball ?!”

 “He couldn’t pass the first tee!

-The golfers watching loved the remarks… cheering on Donald as he climbed back into his golf cart to get ready for his second shot.
+The watching golfer liked the statement… when Donald returned to the golf cart to prepare for the second shot, he cheered Donald on.

-Of course, clowning Biden is nothing new to Trump, who also gave the president a search during a press conference on a boxing match earlier this month.
+Of course, Biden’s clown is nothing new to Trump, who leaned on the president at a press conference about a boxing match earlier this month.

-At that event – a pre-fight media session for the Vitor Belfort v Evander Holyfield clash – Trump said he would want to box Biden because he knows it will be an easy win.
+At this event-Prewar Media Sesh Vitor Belfort vs. Evander Holyfield Collision-Trump has said he wants me to box Biden because he knows it’s going to be an easy win.

-“I think he would fall very, very quickly,” Donald said.
+“I think he’s going to fall very quickly,” Donald said.
 “Very, very quickly.”

-Obviously, there’s no way a physical fight between the two will ever come to fruition … but a long distance competition on the golf course?
-Someone is making this happen!
+Obviously, the physical battle between the two is unlikely to bear fruit… but is it a long driving contest on a golf course?
+Someone will get there!

+Donald Trump Shades Joe Biden After A Pipe Line On A Golf Course Source Link Donald Trump Shades Joe Biden After A Pipe Line On A Golf Course

 |